MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.0.10-release-notes.md

 CI and testing of Omni Core
 ---------------------------

-As of now, Omni Core 0.10 has nearly 5000 lines of source code for unit tests in addition to the unit tests inherited from Bitcoin Core.
+As of now, Omni Core 0.10 has nearly 5000 lines of source code for unit tests in addition to the unit tests inherited from Xep Core.
 Furthermore [OmniJ](https://github.com/OmniLayer/OmniJ#omni-integration-testing-with-spock-framework) is used for integration testing.

 To run the unit tests locally, start `test_omnicore` or `test_omnicore-qt`.
 On Unix, the integration tests can be started with `qa/pull-tester/omnicore-rpc-tests.sh`.
 Please note, the script for the integration tests is not included in the release packages.
 For other operating systems, or to manually run the integration tests, see the [instructions for OmniJ](https://github.com/OmniLayer/OmniJ#omni-integration-testing-with-spock-framework).